 Thomson Reuters Founders Share Company was established in 1984 when Reuters became a public company.
 The directors of the Thomson Reuters Founders Share Company have a duty to ensure, to the extent possible, that the Thomson Reuters Trust Principles are complied with.
 We have issued a Founders Share to the Thomson Reuters Founders Share Company which enables it to exercise extraordinary voting power to safeguard the Thomson Reuters Trust Principles.
-The directors of the Thomson Reuters Founders Share Company are experienced and eminent people from the world of politics, diplomacy, journalism, public service and business.
+The directors of the Thomson Reuters Share Company are experienced and eminent people from the world of politics, diplomacy, journalism, public service and business.
 They generally have all held high offices in their respective sectors.
-The directors are selected by a nomination committee and proposed to the board of the Thomson Reuters Founders Share Company for appointment.
+The directors are selected by a nomination committee and proposed to the board of the Thomson Reuters Company for appointment.
 The nomination committee also has unique features.
 Two of its members are judges from the European Court of Human Rights and assist in scrutinizing candidates' suitability.
-Our board currently has two representatives on the nomination committee and the Thomson Reuters Founders Share Company's board has five representatives, including its chairman, who also chairs the committee.
-Other members are representatives of the press associations from the United Kingdom, Australia and New Zealand.
-Under a Thomson Reuters Trust Principles Support Agreement, Woodbridge has agreed to support the Thomson Reuters Trust Principles and to exercise its voting rights to give effect to this support.
-For additional information about the Thomson Reuters Founders Share Company, its directors and a Founders Share that our company has issued to the Thomson Reuters Founders Share Company, please see our 2014 annual report.
+Our board currently has two representatives on the nomination committee and he Thomson Reuters Founders Share Company's board has five representatives, including its chairman, who also chairs the committee.
+Other members are representatives of the press asociations from the United Kingdom, Australia and New Zealand.
+Under a Thomson Reuters Founders Share Company, its directors and a sounder Share Company has issued to the Thomson Reuters Trust Principles and to exercise its voting rights to give effect to this support.
+For additional information about the Thomson Reuters Founders Share Company, please see our 2014 annual report.